shah0150/MAD9145-W21/docs/modules/research-planning/README.md

 ## Software

-While much of the software that you use will depend on your project, we will be using Trello or Notion as the project management software.
-[Trello website](https://trello.com/).
+While much of the software that you use will depend on your project, we will be using [Trello](https://trello.com/) or [Monday](https://monday.com/) as the project management software.

 Plugins for Trello:
 1. [Google Drive Power Up](https://trello.com/power-ups/55a5d916446f517774210006/google-drive)